sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 6. Debug Events page

 == Changelog ==

+= 2.3.1 - 2024-06-11 =
+* Changed: Improved SMTP password security in the Other SMTP mailer.

 = 2.3.0 - 2024-03-13 =
 * IMPORTANT: Support for PHP 5.6, 7.0, and 7.1 has been discontinued.
 If you are running one of those versions, you MUST upgrade PHP before installing or upgrading to Easy WP SMTP v2.3.
 Failure to do that will disable Easy WP SMTP functionality.